hridoymahmud71/link_shortener/README.md

 If the Original given url is empty/invalid/malicious , exeption(s) will be shown

 #### How to run
-Just run it like a laravel project by hitting url, not with serve _Vue was integrated using laravel mixin, so you will not be able to run the frontend using serve_ import the link_ shortener.sql file (You may truncate the links table if you want to start fresh)
+* Just run it like a laravel project by hitting url, not with serve
+* _Vue was integrated using laravel mixin, so you will not be able to run the frontend using serve_
+* Import the link_ shortener.sql file (You may truncate the links table if you want to start fresh)

 #### Does this allow subfolder ?
 Yes, it does run on a subfolder